 But while there are lots of metrics to consider, is more always better?

 The truth is, digging deep into every metric is a luxury for most (particularly for those who are crunched on time or presenting to stakeholders who just want the gist of things).
-There are a few metrics that tell a broader story about your contact center beyond the number.
+For understanding what’s really going on in your call center, there are a few metrics that can tell a broader story.
 They can even provide details you weren’t looking for in the first place.
 Getting familiar with these statistics will help establish some solid call center metrics best practices and hone the performances of your customer service representatives.